 What to do when inheriting a property?

-Inheriting a property may be an overwhelming time for you but there are important things you need to sort out.
-Though, you will not have to make any immediate decision.
+Inheriting a property may be an overwhelming time for you, but there are essential things you need to sort out.
+Though you will not have to make any immediate decision.
 As the legal process will take up to a year till the property is transferred under your name.
 This legal process is known as probate.

-Transfer of ownership of an inherited property requires you to fill out some government property transfer forms and file them with the Land Registry.
-Please visit the page to find the forms you are required to file.
+Transferring ownership of an inherited property requires you to fill out these government property transfer forms and file them with the Land Registry.

 Inheriting a property with shared ownership

-If you are inheriting a property, the ownership of which will be shared with other people, the decision on what to do with the property will have to be a decision you all agree on.
+If you inherit a property, the ownership of which will be shared with other people, the decision on what to do with the property will have to be a decision you all agree on.

 Inheriting a property with a mortgage

-If the property you are inheriting has a mortgage, the situation will get a little bit more complicated.
-Though, usually, the estate of the deceased is first used to pay off any taxes, for clearing of debts including mortgages.
-However, if you are inheriting such a property first find out if the deceased had any life insurance which can be used to clear the mortgage.
+If the property you inherit has a mortgage, the situation will get a little bit more complicated.
+Though, usually, the deceased's estate is first used to pay off any taxes, for clearing of debts including mortgages.
+However, if you inherit such a property first find out if the deceased had any life insurance that can be used to clear the mortgage.

 If the life insurance does not cover the mortgage, you should confer the terms and conditions of the mortgage for terms regarding when the mortgage holder has passed away.
-It may be that the payments on the mortgage will freeze until the estate of the deceased has settled all its dues and the leftover property have been distributed.
+It may be that the payments on the mortgage will freeze until the estate of the deceased has settled all its dues, and the leftover property has been distributed.
 However, interest payments may continue to build up.

 If you are inheriting a property, you do not have to pay any stamp duty.
-It may only become payable if the ownership of the property you are inheriting is shared with another and either of you wants to buy the other out.
+It may only become payable if the ownership of the property you inherit is shared with another and either of you wants to buy the other out.

-However, please take note that in case you want to keep this property you will not be considered as first time-buyer.
+However, please note that you will not be considered the first-time-buyer if you want to keep this property.
 This will affect you if you, later on, decide to purchase another property.
 You will be liable to pay the additional stamp duty rate on the new property you purchase.
-Further, you will not be able to take benefit of the government bonus on Help to Buy ISAs.
+Further, you will not be able to benefit from the government bonus on Lifetime ISAs.

 Taxes on an Inherited Property